Naomi Weisstein: State University of New York

 In the mid-1970s, Weisstein and her husband Lemisch moved to Buffalo, New York, to work at the State University of New York.
 She continued to pursue her research in the field of cognitive neuroscience and mentored many graduate students throughout her years there.
 She was awarded the Guggenheim Fellowship grant in 1979.
 This grant is awarded to those who have displayed outstanding creativity and productive scholarships.
 Weisstein also wrote an article for the New Haven Women's Liberation monthly magazine, "Will The Women's Movement Survive?"

-Weisstein faced harassment from other faculty at the institution.
-This included intimidating her students, disputing her findings, and sexual harassment.
-These incidents caused Weisstein to take a leave of absence from the university and she was later diagnosed with chronic fatigue syndrome.
-According to Weisstein and her husband, this was due to the constant attacks from the faculty members.
+Weisstein alleged that she faced harassment from other faculty members at the institution.
+This supposedly included the intimidation of her students, the disputing of her findings, and sexual harassment.
+These alleged incidents caused Weisstein to take a leave of absence from the university and she was later diagnosed with chronic fatigue syndrome.
+According to Weisstein and her husband, this was due to constant attacks from the faculty members.
 However, no finder of fact ever formally reached that conclusion.
 She became bedridden in 1983 due to her condition.